Literature, Booths, and Banners

 Submit all requests at least 3 business days prior to the intended date of posting.

 SI&E may or may not review and/or stamp literature if request is received prior to three (3) business days.
+The timeline allows SI&E to review, respond back with corrections/changes, and/or return with stamped literature posting.

-Online Form via Bobcat Org Hub
+via Bobcat Organization Hub

 Informational Booths

-Highly Encouraged - Not required
+Highly encouraged - Not required

-TXST Registered Student Organizations & Departments
+TXST Registered Student Organizations & University Departments

 Registered student organizations should follow procedures outlined in Outdoor Space Reservation.